jthlab/demesinfer/docs/tutorial.rst

                 ('migrations', 0, 'end_time'),
                 ('migrations', 1, 'end_time')})]

 Demes are indexed in the order they were added to the msprime.Demography() object.
 Here, demes 0, 1, and 2 correspond to populations anc, P0, and P1, respectively.
 In the ``demes`` package, demographic models are represented as graphs and stored in dictionary objects, and the parameters are accessed through dictionary paths.
-In Momi3, every tuple within the ``frozenset`` objects are paths to the associated ``demes`` parameter.
+In Momi3, every tuple within the ``frozenset`` objects are paths to their associated ``demes`` parameter.

-To gain a thorough understanding of the parameterization, please refer to the ''Notation Section''.
+To gain a thorough understanding of the parameterization, please refer to the ``Notation`` section.
 In this specific example, any parameters within the same ``frozenset`` object are treated as a single parameter, which implicitly constrains them all to be equal.
 The first three frozenset objects represent the constant population sizes for anc, P0, and P1, respectively.
 In this particular IWM example, because the population size is constant over the epoch, the start and end size are treated as a single parameter by **construction** of the model.

 ``frozenset({('migrations', 0, 'rate')})`` and ``frozenset({('migrations', 1, 'rate')})`` are the respective assymetric migration parameters between populations P0 and P1.
 By default they will be treated as assymetric, one can edit the constraints to enforce symmetry and constrain the optimization to treat the two directions of migration as a single parameter.
 (See section below on editing constraints)